 One you receive your perfectly cut mirror, you need to do a dry fit into your space to make sure it fits impeccably.
 Depending on its size, the mirror can be quite heavy and awkward; however, DO NOT SKIP THE DRY-FIT STEP.
 It is critical for a quality, professional end result.
 Your life will be easier with two (or three) strong adults ready to help.
 So lift the mirror into place.

-Step Four: Double check cut outs
+Step Four: Double check cut outs in bathroom mirror

 With the mirror in place (it fit beautifully!
 What a nerve-wracking few minutes I spent, wondering if it would fit!), you need to verify several different aspects.
 First and foremost, if your mirror has a cutout for a lighting fixture’s electrical, make sure the screw holes are both visible and accessible.
 Your cutout is worthless for a lighting fixture if this is not the case.

 With the cutout aligned, still holding the mirror up for a dry fit (this is awkward and where multiple people’s help comes in handy), check to see what tendencies the mirror has when it’s up against the wall.
 For example, it might want to tilt one direction more than the other.

 Also during this dry fit, still making sure the cutout is aligned and the mirror is positioned straight and centered, mark with a pencil any lines (above, below, and/or on the sides of your mirror) that will be helpful to quickly position the mirror during mounting.

 I know the mirror is heavy at this point, but double-check all the corners and sides one final time during this dry fit, looking for anything that stands out oddly.
 Particularly if you have to adjust one side (keeping the cutout centered), you’ll need to check the other three again for squareness.

-Step Six: Glue the mirror
+Step Six: Install bathroom mirror with mastic

 Rather than make a guess in the mastic section of my local hardware store, I talked with the glass-cutting professionals who cut my mirror for me, and I bought this mastic that they use for all of their mirror installation jobs.
 It is heavy duty, durable, and strong.

 Every 8” or so along the top of your mirror, “draw” a circle with your mastic.
 For a nearly 3-foot-wide mirror, this meant four circles along the top.
 Tip: Keep your circles at least 3” away from the edge to prevent any mastic oozing out; nothing kills a floating mirror installation like some ugly brown mastic ooze.

 Keeping about 3” away from the cutout opening, make a swirling flower-type shape around the cutout itself.
 This spot requires extra mastic to really hold it in place and strengthen its bond to the wall to help support the added weight of a light fixture.

 Keep applying circles of mastic every 8”-10” or so, keeping in mind that the top of your mirror requires slightly more mastic than the bottom.
 Due to the thickness of this mastic application, our mirror took much longer to mount than it should have, which meant a lot of heavy, hard lifting and holding precisely in place.

-Step Seven: Press firmly
+Step Seven: Press the bathroom mirror firmly

 With mastic applied onto the back of the mirror, push your mirror precisely into position on your wall.
 Press it firmly against the wall for as long as it takes for the mirror to stay in place.

 Be extremely careful not to catch the threads on your mirror itself, as this could torque and crack your mirror.
 Sadness.
 Hopefully, however, you won’t need to resort to this drastic action due to the appropriate application of mastic amounts in the first place.)

 Let the mastic cure thoroughly as per product instructions and your gut feeling.
 Walk by the room often to admire the newfound amounts of light and spaciousness.

-Step Seven: Prep nail holes
+Step Seven: Prep nail holes around bathroom mirror